coollabsio/documentation-coolify/docs/builds/packs/docker-compose.md

 <ZoomableImage src="/docs/images/builds/packs/compose/compose-banner.webp" />
 <br />

-Docker Compose build packs let you deploy multiple Docker containers and configure them easily.
+Docker Compose lets you deploy multiple Docker containers and configure them easily.

-With the Docker Compose build pack, you use your own Docker Compose file (i.e. `docker-compose.y[a]ml`) as the single source of truth, giving you full control over how your application is built and deployed on Coolify.
+With the Docker Compose build pack, you can use your own Docker Compose file (i.e. `docker-compose.y[a]ml`) as the single source of truth, giving you full control over how your application is built and deployed on Coolify.

 ## How to use Docker Compose?
 ### 1. Create a New Resource in Coolify